JCMexplains/writing-for-success-2023/textbook.md

 Choose your examples wisely by making sure they directly connect to your thesis.

-**Be detailed.** Remember that your thesis, while specific, should not be very detailed.
+**Be detailed**.
+Remember that your thesis, while specific, should not be very detailed.
 The body paragraphs are where you develop the discussion that a thorough essay requires.
 Using detailed support shows readers that you have considered all the facts and chosen only the most